tillitis/tillitis-key1/doc/threat_model/threat_model.md

   over an app digest against a vendor public key.
 It will only continue if the signature verifies.
 It will then leave the app digest to firmware which will load the new app.
-If the new app's digest is not the same as the already verified app digest exeuction will halt.
+If the new app's digest is not the same as the already verified app digest execution will halt.

   If the boot verifier app itself is malicious and doesn't have a good